ujuadimora-dev/simple_payroll/README.md

 # Data Modal and Deign

-## .Flowchart: That is the first step.
+## Flowchart: That is the first step.
 This help  to know the direction am going.
 ![Flowchart](doc/flowcharr.PNG)

-## 2. Google sheet: Here Googlesheet to store the Employee data.
-In order for python program to access and authentic
+## Google sheet: .
+In order for python program to access and authentic the spreadsheet
-* The googlesheet.
-Below are the steps you need to take:
+* Below are the steps you need to take:

 ### Step1: Create project Name: in this name is Simplepayroll( no space in between)

 ![Step1](doc/googlesheet1.PNG)

 ### Step2: create API Libray
 ![Step2](doc/googlesheet2.PNG)

-## Step3; here is the API Libary Dashboard, Search for Google Drive API and Enable it
+### Step3; here is the API Libary Dashboard,
+### Search for Google Drive API and Enable it
 ![Step3](doc/googlesheet3.PNG)

-## Step4: here create Credential  by clicking CreatCredential button
+### Step4: here create Credential  by clicking CreatCredential button
 ![Step4](doc/googlesheet4.PNG)

-## Step5: Here create esential Page , select
+### Step5: Here create esential Page , select
 * Application data
 * No , i am not using them
 * click Next button

 ![Step5](doc/googlesheet5.PNG)

-## Step6: Here create Service Account( Admora is the service account here) , then click create and continues
+### Step6: Here create Service Account( Admora is the service account here)
+### then click create and continues
 ![Step6](doc/googlesheet6.PNG)

-## step7: Click on the service email account
+### step7: On the serviceaccount page,
+### grant editor access to it email
 ![Step7](doc/googlesheet7.PNG)

-## step8: Here is service email page and click on the key
+### step8: Here is serviceaccount  email page and click on the key
 ![Step8](doc/googlesheet8.PNG)

-## step9: Here is Key Page and click ADDKEY, the popup message will comeup and select JSON and create
+### step9: Here is Key Page and click ADDKEY, the popup message will comeup and select JSON and create
 ![Step9](doc/googlesheet9.PNG)

-## step10: The access key will download to your computer, ready to be use
+### step10: The access key will download to your computer, ready to be use
 ![Step10](doc/googlesheet10.PNG)